wechicken456/Codenames-AI/README.md

 * https://discord.com/channels/1267428399400620063

 A separate private channel for your team will then be created for you to ask private questions to the organisers.
-Public questions or troubleshooting request should be posted on the main general channel.
+Public questions or troubleshooting requests should be posted on the main general channel.

 ## Submissions